Giddens Ko

-Early life
+Early life and education

-Born on 25 August 1978 in Changhua County, Taiwan, Ko grew up as the second of three sons in Changhua, where his parents own a pharmacy.
+Ko was born on 25 August 1978 in Changhua County, Taiwan.
+He was the second of three sons to parents who owned a pharmacy.

 Ko discovered his love of writing when he penned a story as part of his university application.
+He graduated from National Chiao Tung University with a Bachelor of Science (B.S.) in management science and earned a Master of Social Science (M.S.S.) from Tunghai University.

 Career

 Early period: establishing reputation as a novelist

 He started writing fiction in 1999, and posted most of his first works on the Internet.
 Ko struggled through the first five years of his writing career, before branching out into multiple genres, namely horror, science fiction, and romance.
 He writes 5000 words daily, and at his peak writing pace published one book per month for 14 consecutive months.
 This set of work helped Ko's popularity rise in Taiwan.
 Ko has compared himself favorably to Louis Cha, Gu Long, and Ni Kuang.

 Pen name

 "Jiubadao" was originally a song written by Ko as a senior high school student.
 The song's title stuck as a nickname when a tutor spotted students passing notes signed by Jiubadao and asked who he was.
 Classmates revealed Jiubadao to be Ko and he used the nickname as a pseudonym after graduating college.